krizzdewizz/vscode-goto-last-edit-location/README.md

 By pressing `F1` you should now see 'Goto last edit location' command in the drop down.

 ## Assign a shortcut
 Insert this into your `keybindings.json`:
 ```
 {
     "key": "ctrl+q",
     "command": "extension.gotoLastEditLocation"
 }
 ```
+## Development setup
+- run `npm install` inside the project folder
+- open VS Code on the project folder

+## Build
+- run `npm run compile`.